Top 10 Things You Should Eat in Paris

 One of the primary reasons people save their money and travel to Paris is for the extraordinary food.
 French desserts are undisputedly the best in the world.
 To eat in Paris is a dream come true, so make sure you search out the must-try’s.
 Here’s our list.

-Steak with Bernaise.
 This over the top rich combo, is a marriage made in heaven.
-Try a plate with frites at Chez Prune on the Canal St. Martin or Chez Paul in the 11th arrondissement.
+Try a plate with frites at Chez Prune on the Canal St. Martin or Chez Paul in the 11th

-Duck confit Duck leg preserved and cooked in its own fat and then crisped up in the oven and served with fried or mashed potatoes.
+Duck leg preserved and cooked in its own fat and then crisped up in the oven and served with fried or mashed potatoes.
 It is my daughter’s favorite dish and has been since she was about 4 years old.
-You’ll find it on most menus in the classic bistros and brasseries, but a fine example can found at Chez Dummonet in the 6th.
+You’ll find it on most menus in the classic bistros and brasseries, but a fine example can found at Chez Dummonet in the 6th

 La Cabane a Huitres 4 rue Antoine Bourdelle, 75015